FAQ - Technology

 MeetingSphere, operates the MeetingSphere service under Amazon's shared responsibility model.
 Amazon Web Services (AWS) is one of the most highly available and secure data services available today.
 AWS certifications and audits include: AICPA SOC 1 - 3, PCI DSS Level 1, ISO 27001, FedRAMP, FISMA Moderate, HIPAA, SAS 70 Type II.

 If your firewall allows you to connect to the Internet at all, connecting to MeetingSphere should not be a problem.

 Devices connect to MeetingSphere via standard port TCP 443 (https).
 There are very few firewalls which block this most basic of ports.

 Locked down computers work just fine if they run a supported browser (see above).
-If your Chrome browser requires an extension for active screen sharing, you must have the privileges to accept (install) that extension to share your screen.

 For the fastest possible answer to any issue, please check out the relevant FAQ:

 or Online Help which you can also access from the toolbar of your Meeting center.